axismaps/axis-jekyll/_posts/2011-12-05-web-cartography-thats-like-google-maps-right.markdown

   content: "I think that the last paragraph worth to be in the Cartography manual.
     \r\nThank you, Andy, for great article."
 - id: 72814
-  author: 'Everyday Lessons Learned: December 2011, Week 1 &laquo; Aesthetics of Everywhere'
+  writer: 'Everyday Lessons Learned: December 2011, Week 1 &laquo; Aesthetics of Everywhere'
   author_email: ''
   author_url: http://cbae.wordpress.com/2011/12/08/everyday-lessons-learned-december-2011-week/
   date: '2011-12-08 20:49:37 +0000'